pvcraven/arcade_book/source/chapters/01_foreword/foreword.rst

 Search up "top paid majors" and you'll see computer science is usually one of the best paying degrees you can get.

-In 2019 the National Association of Colleges and Employers (NACE) says that `software developers have the second highest entry-level salaries <https://www.naceweb.org/job-market/compensation/stem-majors-projected-to-be-class-of-2019s-top-paid/>`_, with only some engineers getting paid more.
+In 2020 the National Association of Colleges and Employers (NACE) says that `computer science majors are projected to have the highest starting salary <https://www.naceweb.org/job-market/compensation/computer-science-grads-projected-to-be-top-paid-in-major/>`_.
 Payscale agrees, says
 `computer science is second only to petroleum engineering <https://www.payscale.com/college-salary-report/majors-that-pay-you-back/bachelors>`_.
 Learning to program is worth your time.